Homemade Frozen Zucchini: Easy, Healthy & Versatile Treats

 Ingredients

-• 1 box grater or food processor (for shredded zucchini)
+• box grater or food processor (for shredding)

 Instructions

 • Start with garden-fresh zucchini at its peak.
 Wash thoroughly under cool water, then pat dry.
-Cut off both ends of each zucchini and discard.
+Trim off both ends.

-• Decide on your preferred form: slices (1/4-inch thick), chunks (1-inch), or shredded.
-Plan based on future use like soups or baking.
+• Decide on your preferred form: slices (¼″ thick), chunks (about 1″), or shredded.
+Choose shredding for baking and slices/chunks for soups or stir-fries.

-• If blanching: Bring a large pot of water to a boil and prepare an ice bath.
-Drop slices or chunks into boiling water for 1 minute, then transfer to the ice bath to stop cooking.
+• If blanching (recommended for slices/chunks): bring a large pot of water to a boil.
+Meanwhile, prepare an ice bath.
+Boil zucchini pieces for exactly 1 minute, then transfer to the ice bath to stop cooking.

-• Spread zucchini in a single layer on a parchment-lined baking sheet.
-Flash freeze for 1–2 hours until solid.
+• Spread prepared zucchini in a single layer on a parchment-lined baking sheet.
+Flash freeze for 1–2 hours until firm.

 • Transfer frozen pieces to labeled freezer bags or containers.
-Press out air before sealing, noting date and quantity on each package.
+Press out air before sealing.
+Note date and quantity on each package.

 Notes

-Keyword frozen zucchini, how to freeze zucchini, shredded zucchini, zucchini preserving
+Keyword freezer meals, frozen zucchini, garden zucchini, how to freeze zucchini, zucchini preservation